NeilAllen/ruby_rails/Plugins.md

 See [[Authoring plugins]] for instructions on how to write new commands for rbenv or hook into its functionality.

+A plugin can be installed by dropping it in as a sub-directory of `$RBENV_ROOT/plugins`, or it can be located elsewhere on the system as long as `rbenv-*` executables are placed in the `$PATH` and hooks are installed accordingly somewhere in `$RBENV_HOOK_PATH`.

 ## Approved plugins